Jnslavendel/DuplicateDetectionMSMP/README.md

    Implements Locality Sensitive Hashing (LSH) to identify candidate duplicate pairs efficiently.

 4. **[Functions] Apply MSM to Find Duplicate Products**
-   Utilizes the Multi-component Similarity Method (MSM) to cluster candidate pairs based on similarity measures.
+   Utilises the Multi-component Similarity Method (MSM) to cluster candidate pairs based on similarity measures.

 5. **[Functions] Evaluation Metrics**
    Includes functions to calculate precision, recall, F1-score, and other metrics for evaluating duplicate detection performance.

 ## Usage

 To replicate the research, the final cell in the provided script runs the bootstrapping process used in the study.
-This process applies the MSMP+ method with different hierarchical clustering strategies, optimizes clustering thresholds, and evaluates results.
-Outputs are automatically exported to an Excel file for analysis.
+This process applies the MSMP+ method with different hierarchical clustering strategies, optimises clustering thresholds, and evaluates results.
+Outputs are automatically exported to an Excel file